SPrinss/MOEPIG/Ergonomical Statistics.md

 # I - Teaching Statistics Ergonomically

+Examples below are mostly from geometry (except Fourier transform, which an subject of interest for statistics), but the method of visualization is applicable to statistical concepts and formulas.

 ## Method #1: Interactive Visualizations
 - Example #1: [How to interpret correlations?](http://rpsychologist.com/d3/correlation/)
 - Example #2: [Understanding confidence intervals](http://rpsychologist.com/d3/CI/)